NursultanSultan/NursultanSultan/README.md

 ### Hi there , I am Nursultan 👋 .
-I am a Software Developer
+I am a Full-Stack Developer

 <!--
 **NursultanSultan/NursultanSultan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.